 Not To Use Worn Out Drill Bits And Saw Blades

 Using worn-out drill bits or saw blades put more stress on your drill’s motor because the dull bits make it work even harder than before.
 It will cause overheating in the motor.
 It is important not to use old and damaged bits or parts in your power tool.
 Using the correct type of bit suitable for the job and compatible with the drill’s make is of utmost importance.

 Just like any precision instruments, your power tools which use lots of moving parts need to remain in alignment.
 Your User’s Manual will tell you when your tool is required to be celebrated, usually after a specified amount of use hours.

 How To Store Your Tool When Not In Use

 Your power drill should be cleaned and kept in a dry, clean place when not in use.
 Make sure it is not stored in a moist environment for it can be caused by corrosion and problems with the electrical components.
 It is best kept in the power case that comes with your purchase of the drill.
-The case will protect your drill from dust and particles from getting into the tool’s vents when kept inside.
+The case will protect your grill from dust and particles from getting into the tool’s vents when kept inside.

 Worn Parts To Be Replaced

 Do not overheat your power drill’s battery.
 Allowing it to overheat will fry it beyond repair.
 How to manage heat is key in managing your power drill’s life.
-Avoid leaving in an enclosed area at the back of a truck where temperatures spikes.
+Avoid leaving in an enclosed area at the back of a truck where temperatures spike.
 It’s good practice to recharge the battery before it is completely run down before recharging.